 In 1993 I began study with British Traditional Wicca, initiated in 1996.
 Developed and taught seeker courses in Wicca from a traditional perspective 1996–2000.
 Made elder in 2001, founded first coven in 2002 (hived 2007, later disbanded 2010), and a second coven in 2010 which disbanded in 2017.
 Member New Wiccan Church, International, 2007, currently an officer and Seated Elder.

 Connecticut Yankee born, 1951, of a New England family that, to quote my great-grandmother Orlie Jane Brown Brown, “came over on everything except the Mayflower.”

 California girl raised, 1956–1974—that takes one through my northern California upbringing (Sonoma County) to my Humboldt State baccalaureate.
 Service to country ensued as a volunteer in the U.S. Army Reserve (1975–1978, Honorable Discharge, discharge rank E5, Award of Achievement).

 San Francisco resident with a seven-year career in “Wall Street West”—the S.F.
-Financial District, which terminated with Shearson (PacMan) gobbling its way down Wall Street East and eating my employer (a regional stockbrokerage).
+Financial District, which terminated with Shearson (PacMan!) gobbling its way down Wall Street East and eating my employer (a regional stockbrokerage).

 Relocate to Silicon Valley and a transitional career (word processing) that led to technical editor and technical writer.
 By the 1990s, recognition of technical writing efforts included Awards of Merit, Achievement, and Excellence in professional competitions, and regional and national presentations at Society for Technical Communication conferences.

 Career cut short four weeks following September 11, 2001, when a stroke permanently retired me from the day-job work force.
-My day job since then is mostly “taking care of Deb“—which led to the creation of One Witch’s Cottage.
+My day job since is mostly “taking care of Deb“—which led to the creation of One Witch’s Cottage.